NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Results

-We assess performance based on \textit{precision}, which measures the proportion of predicted edges that are true positives, and \textit{recall}, which measures the proportion of the true edges that are correctly identified.
+We principally assess performance based on \textit{precision}, which measures the proportion of predicted edges that are true positives, and \textit{recall}, which measures the proportion of the true edges that are correctly identified.
 For NExON-Bayes and covdepGE, we use a $0.5$ threshold on the edge PPI to determine edges, based on the median probability model rule \citep{barbieri2004optimal}.
 SSJGL does not estimate PPIs and so edges are determined to be present when the corresponding precision matrix entries are non-zero.
-Figure \ref{fig:triple} shows that NExON-Bayes outperforms covdepGE with respect to both precision and recall.
+For mGHS, we follow the $t^\alpha$ thresholding rule introduced by the authors \citep{Busatto02102025}, which uses a Metropolis-within-Gibbs step to update the threshold parameters.
+Figure \ref{fig:triple} shows the precision and recall of the estimates of each model for each network; for full results that include MCC, accuracy and sparsity, see Supplementary Material 2.3 Table S1.
+NExON-Bayes outperforms covdepGE with respect to precision, recall, MCC and accuracy.
 The poor performance of covdepGE in this setting can be explained by its overly sparse estimates.
 By only predicting a low number of edges, the total number of true positive edges will remain low, leading to very poor recall.
 The precision achieved is also the lowest of any model.
 Furthermore, covdepGE scales particularly poorly with the number of observations $N$, as it models the precision matrix as a continuous function of the covariate, leading to $|\mathcal{A}| \times N = 600$ precision matrix estimates rather than $|\mathcal{A}| = 4$ estimates returned by each of the other models.